 Choose CLJ or CLJS REPL Connection

-cljs project.
-You can toggle which REPL the window is connected to using the the command Calva: Toggle REPL Connection for CLJC files.
+cljs.
+You can toggle which REPL the window is connected to using the command Calva: Toggle REPL Connection for CLJC files.
 There is a button for this in the status bar:

 Due to limitations in the VS Code API it is hard for Calva to know if the output file is opened, and also if it is opened more than once.
 Make it a habit to leave this window opened.
 And if it is opened in several tabs, expect evaluation printouts to be a bit unpredictable.